-The presentation schedule gives you the important dates for the completion of your computer-based tests, participation in forum discussions and at facilitation.
+The presentation schedule gives you the important dates for the completion of your computer-based tests, participation in forum discussions and facilitation.
 Remember, you are to submit all your assignments at the appropriate time.
 You should guide against delays and plagiarisms in your work.
-Plagiarism is a criminal offence in academics and liable to heavy penalty.
+Plagiarism is a criminal offence in academics and it attracts a heavy penalty.